evennia/evennia/docs/source/Components/EvMenu.md

    list the current state of the menu and use `menudebug <variable>` to inspect a specific state variable from the list.
  - All other keyword arguments will be available as initial data for the nodes.
-They will be available in all nodes as properties on `caller.ndb._menutree` (see below).
+They will be available in all nodes as properties on `caller.ndb._evmenu` (see below).
 These will also survive a `@reload` if the menu is `persistent`.

-You don't need to store the EvMenu instance anywhere - the very act of initializing it will store it as `caller.ndb._menutree` on the `caller`.
+You don't need to store the EvMenu instance anywhere - the very act of initializing it will store it as `caller.ndb._evmenu` on the `caller`.
 This object will be deleted automatically when the menu is exited and you can also use it to store your own temporary variables for access throughout the menu.
-Temporary variables you store on a persistent `_menutree` as it runs will *not* survive a `@reload`, only those you set as part of the original `EvMenu` call.
+Temporary variables you store on a persistent `_evmenu` as it runs will *not* survive a `@reload`, only those you set as part of the original `EvMenu` call.